anaschambach/anaschambach/README.md

 - 👋 Hola, I'm Ana
-- 👀 I’m interested in bringing statistics to the forefront of marketing
+- 👀 I’m interested in bringing data literacy to all teams
-- 🌱 I’m currently building on my SQL, Python, and R skills
+- 🌱 I’m currently building on my SQL and Python skills
 - 📫 How to reach me: LinkedIn msg

 <!---